Description:

 Doe-Nate Fund Goal: $4,962

-This case is part of DNA Doe Project’s pre-funding program.
-Once funds have been raised for this case, the agency will ship their biological sample to the lab.
+This case was part of DNA Doe Project’s pre-funding program.
+71 individual donors contributed to the costs of the case, allowing our agency partner to send their sample to the lab.
 Funds donated pay for expensive labwork and operational support of our volunteer team of investigative genetic genealogists.
 DNA Doe Project is a 501(c)3 non-profit.
 Donations are tax-deductible to the extent allowed by law.